We needed to rejuvenate our boat windows or else we were going to have to replace them. The pictures just don’t show the full difference.

 Used to be, you couldn’t see out the windows on Barefoot Gal.
 Oh, you knew if it was day or night, and I could see Paz’s (our dog) outline as she walked around the deck.
 But make out details?
 No way.
+Over the years, they had oxidized terribly.

 Now I can.